Climate change

 Kelton Minor, Columbia University, Data Science Institute

-Tulsi Modi, Planetary Health Alliance, US
+Tulsi Modi, Planetary Health Alliance, USA

 Jessica Newberry, Imperial College London, UK